What is your background in education?

 Why do you think Cornwall needs Callywith College?

 To bring the outstanding provision of Truro College to North and East Cornwall.

-I am looking forward to being there at the beginning, meeting new people in a new environment and setting up the Medics Academy at Callywith but still working with the staff at Truro who have made the Academy such an amazing resource.
+It has been brilliant to be here from the beginning, meeting new people in a new environment and setting up the Medics Academy at Callywith but still working with the staff at Truro who have made the Academy such an amazing resource.